This poem sort of goes with my last blog:

 as if it wasn’t all contained

-eternally, as if the brain had failed.
+internally, as if the brain had failed.

 Is it an element then?
 Or an arbitrary